-Chasing with poise: LO’s leader is reserved off the field, but explosive on it - Austin Daily Herald
+Chasing with poise: L-O’s leader is reserved off the field but explosive on it - Austin Daily Herald

 “I know that I’m going to have solid blockers in front of me,” Johnson said.
 “That’s where it starts and that’s why I’ve gotten all of the yards that I have.
 I’ve got some big boys in front of me making some pretty cool blocks.”

-Johnson rarely leaves the field on game nights for the Cardinals as he plays special teams and defense as well as offense.That means he has to manage any injuries he has throughout the week and he also has to make sure that he’s mentallhy prepared to carry the load.
+Johnson rarely leaves the field on game nights for the Cardinals as he plays special teams and defense as well as offense.That means he has to manage any injuries he has throughout the week and also has to make sure that he’s mentally prepared to carry the load.

 “I worry quite a bit.
 I use a lot of deep breathing to try and keep my cool and I do what I can,” Johnson said.